gustavocmaciel/ask-the-experts/README.md

 ## Files

+The `capstone` project contains a single app called `asktheexperts`.

 In `asktheexperts/models.py`, all the models are defined.
 There are `four` models:

 - The `User` model represents each user registered in the application.
 It also has four many-to-many fields related to the `Question` model and the `Answer` model to keep track of which user upvoted or downvoted which question or answer.